MV Blythe Star

-The vessel MV Blythe Star was a coastal freighter which foundered off south-western Tasmania in October 1973, leading to the largest maritime search operation conducted in Australia to that time.
-No sign of the vessel was ever found.
-The crew of ten successfully took to a small inflatable liferaft, but it was not until after 11 days and the deaths of three seamen that the survivors were found ashore in rugged terrain near Deep Glen Bay on Tasmania's south east coast.
+The vessel MV Blythe Star was a coastal freighter which foundered off south-western Tasmania in October 1973.
+The crew of 10 successfully took to a small inflatable liferaft but drifted undiscovered.
+A search for the ship and its crew led to the largest maritime search operation conducted in Australia to that time.

+After 11 days the survivors were found ashore in rugged terrain near Deep Glen Bay on Tasmania's Forestier Peninsula.
+Three of the crew died as a result of the ordeal.
 As a result of this tragedy, the AUSREP maritime position reporting system was introduced to the Australian Navigation Act.

+No sign of the vessel was found until the mid-to-late 1990s when the crews of local fishing boats identified the presence of a large wreck; and the crew of a trawler recovered a bell which was positively identified as belonging to Blythe Star.
+The wreck was then formally identified by the CSIRO and UTAS in April 2023.

 Vessel history

-The MV Blythe Star was the second vessel to be operated with this name in Tasmania during the mid-twentieth century.
-The first, commonly referred to as the Blythe Star I, itself was lost after an engine room fire in the late 1950s.
+Blythe Star was the second vessel to be operated with this name in Tasmania during the mid-twentieth century.
+The first, commonly referred to as Blythe Star I, itself was lost after an engine room fire in the late 1950s.

-The MV Blythe Star (II) was a small freighter vessel of 371 gross tons, built by Ateliers Ducheans and Bossiere at Le Havre France in 1955, for owners Rederi A/S Orion of Drammen Norway.
+Blythe Star (II) was a small freighter vessel of 371 gross tons, built by Ateliers Ducheans and Bossiere at Le Havre France in 1955, for owners Rederi A/S Orion of Drammen Norway.
 Originally called Tandik, the vessel was purchased by the Bass Strait Shipping Company in 1960 and renamed Blythe Star.

-Records indicate that while in Australia it operated as a coastal freighter around Tasmania and surrounding islands, along with cross-Bass Strait voyages to mainland Australia and around its coasts.
+Records indicate that, while in Australia, it operated as a coastal freighter around Tasmania and surrounding islands, along with cross-Bass Strait voyages to mainland Australia and around its coasts.